edelveart/edelveart.github.io/src/content/blog/modcat-typesystem-fig.md

 a_n = \sum_{j=1}^{k} c_j a_{n-j} + f(n),
 $$

-The beauty lies in what happens when we reinterpret this from a geometric-arithmetic perspective.
+The beauty lies in what happens when we reexamine this from a geometric-arithmetic perspective.
 Consider triangular numbers:

 $$
 T_{n+1} = T_n + (n + 1), \quad T_1 = 1.